-Section 6 - R-1 Residence District
+Section 6 - R-1 One Family District.

-In any R-1 Residence District no building shall be erected or extended and no land or building or part thereof shall be used except for any of the following purposes:
+In any R-1 One Family District no building shall be erected or extended and no land or building or part thereof shall be used except for any of the following purposes:

 - 1. One-family dwellings - 2.
 Farms and nurseries - 3.
 Formal places of worship or religious education and related living quarters i.e. convent, parish house or rectory - 4.
 Public or private schools or public libraries - 5.
 Public park or playground - 6.
 Golf course - 7.
 Residential daycares per N.Y.S. rules and regulations - 8.
-Accessory buildings, provided there shall be no more than two accessory buildings, including garages (attached or detached), the square footage of both not to exceed 720 square feet on lots 24,000 square feet or smaller.
-On lots larger than 24,000 square feet, the combined square footage of the two accessory buildings can be up to 1000 square feet.
-Any accessory buildings bigger than 500 square feet are subject to ten foot setbacks from the property line.
-Buildings less than 500 square feet have a 5 foot setback requirement.
-Accessory buildings may not include any activity commonly conducted as a business. - 9.
-Customary home occupation or profession conducted in a residence by resident occupants that do not impact the surrounding neighborhood in any significant way such as excessive traffic, deliveries, parking overflow or noise.
-Nor shall any retail finished products be stocked or offered for sale on the premises unless it is an incidental aspect to the home occupation and there shall be no external evidence of such occupation except one (1) sign as permitted in Section 23 of these Regulations. - 10.
-Municipal use
+Accessory structure(s), as per Section 19, there shall be no more than three accessory structures, including structures attached or detached.
+The combined square footage of the three accessory structures cannot exceed the limits allowed.
+The height of a detached accessory structure(s) cannot exceed eighteen (18) feet max height and must adhere to setback regulations, as defined.
+Accessory structures in R-1 or R-2 Residence Districts may not include any activity commonly conducted as a business.

+- 9. Customary home occupation or profession conducted in a residence by resident occupants that do not impact the surrounding neighborhood in any significant way such as excessive traffic, deliveries, parking overflow or noise.
+Nor shall any retail finished products be stocked or offered for sale on the premises unless it is an incidental aspect to the home occupation and there shall be no external evidence of such occupation except one (1) sign as permitted in Section 23 of these Regulations.

+- 10. Municipal use

+- 11. Temporary Structures

-- 11. The following uses, subject to approval by the Board of Appeals as provided in Section 41 Special Exception:
+- 12. The following uses, subject to approval by the Zoning Board of Appeals as provided in Section 46.2.e., Special Use Permit:

 - a.
 Nursing or convalescent home

 - b.
 Non-profit housing

+- c.
+Attached dwellings

-Section 7 - R-2 Residence District
+Section 7 - R-2 Two Family District.

-In any R-2 Residence District no building shall be erected or extended and no land or building or part thereof shall be used except for any of the following purposes:
+In any R-2 Two Family District no building shall be erected or extended and no land or building or part thereof shall be used except for any of the following purposes:

-- 1. Any use permitted in the R-1 Residence District - 2.
+- 1. Any use permitted in the R-1 One Family District - 2.
 Two-family dwellings - 3.
 Three family dwellings created by conversion of structures existing at the time of adoption of these Regulations which do not alter the footprint of the existing structure; and provided further that there shall be one off-street parking space provided in the side or rear yard for each dwelling unit. - 4.
 Charitable or philanthropic institutions - 5.
 Bed & Breakfast - 6.
-The following uses, subject to approval by the Board of Appeals as provided in Section 41 Special Exception: - a.
-Club, lodge, social and recreational building
+The following uses, subject to approval by the Zoning Board of Appeals as provided in Section 46.2.e., Special Use Permit: - a.
+Club, lodge, social and recreational building - b.
+Attached dwellings

-Section 8 - C-1 Commercial District
+Section 8 - C-1 Commercial District.

-In any C-1 Commercial District no building shall be erect or extended and no land or building or part thereof shall be used except for any of the following purposes:
+In any C-1 Commercial District, no building shall be erect or extended and no land or building or part thereof shall be used except for any of the following purposes: